Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 };

-Back in the dashboard, click on WhatsApp > Settings, and setup the webhook URL.
-While setting it up, you will be asked for a Verify Token.
+To receive the messages updates, you must set-up the webhook at your Meta app.
+Back in the dashboard, click on WhatsApp > Settings, write down your webhook URL, and make sure to subscribe to the messages event.
+You will also be asked for a Verify Token.
 This can be any string you want.

-The package also has a GET wizard for the webhook authentication:
+The package also includes a GET handler for the webhook authentication:

 import { WhatsAppAPI } from "whatsapp-api-js";